VirgilSecurity/virgil-sdk-net/README.md

 ## User and App Credentials

-When you register an application on the Virgil Security developer [dashboard](https://developer.virgilsecurity.com/dashboard), we provide you with an *appID*, *appKey* and *appToken*.
+When you register an application on the Virgil Security developer [dashboard](https://developer.virgilsecurity.com/dashboard), we provide you with an *appID*, *appKey* and *accessToken*.

 * **appID** is uniquely identifies your application in our services, it also uses to identify the Public key generated in a pair with *appKey*, for example: ```af6799a2f26376731abb9abf32b5f2ac0933013f42628498adb6b12702df1a87```
 * **appKey** is a Private key that uses to perform creation and revocation a *Virgil Cards* (Public key) in Virgil Security services.
 Also the *appKey* can be used for cryptographic operations to take a part in application logic.
 The *appKey* generated at the time of creation application and have to be saved in secure place.